AmosNimos/Pix/README.md

 The source code of the project can be found in <a href="./pix.py">pix.py</a>.

-> Pix: "Pixel Art at Your Fingertips"
+> Pix: "Pixel Art at Your Fingertips, literally!"

 ---